doug-baer/hol-ps/README.txt

 the lab, we do not have the Microsoft CA web interface enabled, so we use Powershell to handle the processing.

-The management scripts are some of the tools we use to manage replication of the OVF exports that represent each of our lab environments.
-These may not be generally useful except in showing how to call cygwin commands from Powershell.
+The management scripts are some of the tools we use to configure the ESXi hosts and vCenter servers within the vPods.

+The ModuleSwitcher is a simple panel we use to call Start and Stop scripts to allow users to "fast forward" their lab environments to defined checkpoints within the environment -- we call these module boundaries because they map to the states expected by the various sections of our manuals.